IBM 1130: Disk Utility Program (DUP)

 Optionally, a program name may be coded in columns 21 thru 25, and a count field in 27 thru 30.
 The interpretation of these fields depends on the DUP function requested.

 Programs can be converted to a faster-loading format with the STORECI command, which invokes Core Image Builder (DM2's counterpart to the 360's Linkage Editor).
 Alternatively, a program can go through this process each time it is to be run, and for infrequently used programs this is preferred in order to conserve disk space.

-The following control card instructs DUP to take the current contents of working storage and move it to the user area naming it PROGZ.
+The following control card instructs DUP to take the current contents of working storage and move it to the user area naming it PROGM.
 DUP knows the size of the file in working storage.
 The size of the user area will be increased by the size of the file, and the size of working storage will be decreased correspondingly.

 Peripheral devices

 Disk memory is used to store the operating system, object code, and data, but source code is kept on punched cards.

 The basic 1130 came with an IBM 2310 voice-coil actuated disk drive, called "Ramkit", from IBM's General Products Division in San Jose.
 Their pizza-box-sized IBM 2315 single platter cartridges holds 512,000 words or 1,024,000 bytes (less than a 3.5" HD floppy's 1.44MB or even the 5.25" HD floppy's 1.2MB).
+Transfer rate is 35,000 words per second (70 KB/sec) using cycle stealing.

 The IBM 1053 console typewriter uses an IBM Selectric mechanism, which means one could change the typeface or character set by replacing a hollow, golf-ball sized type element.
 There is a special type element available for APL, a powerful array-oriented programming language using a special symbolic notation.
 A row of 16 toggle switches on the console typewriter can be individually tested from within programs, using the special Fortran statement IF (SENSE SWITCH i), for example.